List of glaciers in Iceland: Description

-When volcanic activity occurs under the glacier, the resulting meltwater can lead to a sudden glacial lake outburst flood, known in Icelandic as jökulhlaup, but jökulhlaups are most often caused by accumulation of meltwater due to geothermal activity underneath the glacier.
-Such jökulhlaups have occasionally triggered volcanic eruptions through the sudden release of pressure.
+When volcanic activity occurs under the glacier, the resulting meltwater can lead to a sudden glacial lake outburst flood, known in Icelandic as a jökulhlaup.
+However jökulhlaups are more commonly caused by accumulation of meltwater due to geothermal activity underneath the glacier.
+Jökulhlaups occasionally trigger volcanic eruptions through the sudden release of pressure.
+These eruptions occur towards the end of the Jökulhlaup.

 The glaciers are relevant enough in Icelandic geography that the four largest are represented blank in most of the maps of the administrative divisions of Iceland smaller than the regions.